manekinekko/stencil-swa/readme.md

 ![screenshot-1589919283815](https://user-images.githubusercontent.com/1699357/82375928-a28d7800-9a21-11ea-8b9b-1648e46f6048.png)

 ![screenshot-1589919296064](https://user-images.githubusercontent.com/1699357/82375745-4de9fd00-9a21-11ea-8534-37a5f42059c1.png)

 ![screenshot-1589919311088](https://user-images.githubusercontent.com/1699357/82375732-4b87a300-9a21-11ea-8e89-d78fe65454d0.png)

-Once you build is done.
+Once your build is done.
 You should get the generated URL for your app:
 ![screenshot-1589921212097](https://user-images.githubusercontent.com/1699357/82376815-fa78ae80-9a22-11ea-8148-ee025d06df25.png)